FavourOgboi/University-Of-Toronto-Cancer-Research-Group/README.md

 1. What is the isolated effect of age on the risk of COVID-19 and Breast Cancer severe outcomes? - Dean
 2. Is smoking a factor to have a severe COVID for individuals with Breast Cancer? - Mina
 3. Amongst all the races with different BC statuses, is smoking a factor for them to have COVID? - Mina
-4. Does obesity and age have an affect on Covid with Breast Cancer? - Fozia
+4. Does obesity and age have an affect on Covid with Breast Cancer? - Fozia/Favour
 5. How does race/ethnicity affect Covid with Breast Cancer? - Shan
 6. Is the severity of covid-19 affected if the individuals live in urban, suburban, or rural areas? - Hamza
 7. How does the timing of their breast cancer treatment affect their Covid outcomes? - Alex